MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/daily-and-monthly-cdn-usage-report.md

 }
 ```

-It is important to understand that the [GetContentDownloadUrl](xref:titleid.playfabapi.com.client.content.getcontentdownloadurl) API call, on it's own, does not produce a new entry in the report.
+It is important to understand that the [GetContentDownloadUrl](xref:titleid.playfabapi.com.client.content.getcontentdownloadurl) API call, on its own, does not produce a new entry in the report.

 Instead, it provides you with a URI for the content download.
 You may use any HTTP request technique to execute a GET request.
 Once this is done, a new entry will be added and reflected in both reports.